Q: What did the terms mean?

 Change of status

-The zemans' privileges began to wane with Emperor Joseph II's reforms in the 1780s that gradually gave more freedom to the rest of the population and curbed the nobility's former rights as the Kingdom became more firmly integrated in the Habsburg monarchy.
+The zemans' privileges began to wane with Emperor Joseph II's reforms in the 1780s that gradually gave more freedom to the rest of the population and curbed the nobility's former rights as the Kingdom became more firmly integrated in the Habsburg Empire.
 They had become effectively equal with the rest of the population by the second half of the 19th century, although their perceived status lingered on.
 Czecho-Slovakia, created in 1918, abolished all noble titles.

 Place in society

 About 5% of the families in Slovakia's historical territory were zemans (10% in Turiec County).
 They were particularly concentrated in the north-central region where some villages had a predominantly zeman population.
 Their economic status ranged from wealthy land owners and professionals to farmers no richer, and sometimes poorer, than others.
-Their identity began to split between pro-Slovak and, more often, pro-Hungarian during the ethnic activism of the 19th century.
+Their identity began to split between pro-Slovak and pro-Hungarian during the ethnic activism of the 19th century.
 Some from each of the two groups became influential.
 According to Hungarian estimates, at least 25,000 to 30,000 of the Slovak noblemen spoke no or little Hungarian around the middle of the 19th century.

 For instance, the support from hundreds of zemans in Turiec County was crucial in the launching of the first newspaper in the freshly revised Slovak written standard in 1845, and a number of zemans attended the massive Slovak national gathering in Martin in 1861, but not all voted for the Memorandum on equality that came out of it.
 Perhaps the most prominent among the nobleman participants was Baron Simon Révay, Lieutenant Governor of Turiec County, who, tellingly, needed to apologize in his address to the gathering that his Slovak was not up to scratch.
 Another nobleman participant with country-wide recognition was Martin Szentiványi, Lieutenant Governor of Liptov County, who spoke, in Slovak, of "our holy goal" at the gathering.